About

 Story Culture & Imagination In Practice

-Meaning comes not just from what we say, but also from the materials that hold our stories.
-My practice unfolds through three interconnected strands:
+A simple belief guides my work: Meaning comes not just from what we say, but also from the materials that hold our stories.
+Storytelling is both something we say and something we make.

 Handmade paper